CanCanCommunity/cancancan/docs/nested_resources.md

   end
 ```

-If the resource name (`:project` in this case) does not match the controller then it will be considered a parent resource.
+If the resource name (`:project` in this case) does not match the controller, then it will be considered a parent resource.
 You can manually specify parent/child resources using the `parent: false` option.

 ## Securing `through` changes

-If you are using `through` you need to be wary of potential changes to the parent model.
+If you are using `through`, you need to be wary of potential changes to the parent model.
 For example, consider this controller:

 ```ruby
 class TasksController < ApplicationController load_and_authorize_resource :project
   load_and_authorize_resource :task, through: :project

   def update
     @task.update(task_params)
   end

   private

   def task_params
     params.require(:task).permit(:project_id)
   end